 The Capital Outlay Act requires that appropriations for Non-State Entities such as the Commission be administered by the Louisiana State Division of Administration, Office of Facility Planning and Control, under a Cooperative Endeavor Agreement.
 This Cooperative Endeavor Agreement between the State of Louisiana and the Commission was executed on February 18, 2019.
-The proposed construction costs of a new crime laboratory is \$13,267,870.
-The Commission would be responsible for providing 25% in matching funds per the capital outlay requirements.
+The Commission is responsible for providing 25% in matching funds per the capital outlay requirements.